 Vacuum delivery may be indicated because of reasons related to the mother or reasons related to the baby.
 The vacuum extractor is used (1) when rapid delivery is necessary to avoid injury to the baby and (2) to avoid cesarean section.
 The main indications for a vacuum-assisted delivery are listed below.

-- Correction of an abnormal position of the baby's head.
 Delay or prolongation of the second stage of labor may be the result of an abnormal position of the baby's head.
 During normal delivery, the baby's chin rests against the chest so the very tip of the baby's skull is the first part to come through the birth canal.
 Under normal circumstances, the baby is facing toward the mother's tailbone in a position called occiput anterior.
 This position results in the smallest diameter of the baby's head passing through the birth canal.
 If the head is slightly tilted to one side (called an asynclytic presentation), facing to the side (occiput transverse position), or facing to the front when the mother is lying on her back (occiput posterior position), the second stage of labor may be delayed and vacuum or forceps delivery can be used to correct the position of the baby and achieve delivery.
 Forceps are preferred when attempting to rotate or turn the baby's head to a more favorable position.
 Although the vacuum is not typically used to purposely rotate the baby's head, the use of the vacuum can result in auto-rotation (the baby's head turns by itself as gentle traction is applied).

 Several criteria must be met to safely perform a vacuum extraction.
 Prior to considering a vacuum procedure the doctor will confirm the following: